MichaelScottKittenCo/MichaelScottKittenCo.github.io/_pages/about.md

 #### Kendra was devistated.
 She had concocted this totally-not-creepy alternate reality where her two dead cats where in cat heaven guiding this distressed kitten to Kendra's house.
 In Kendra's mind, clearly there was a miscommunication (you know, between cat heaven and earth) and something needed to be done.

-(Reinactment of what Kendra was sure was happening in Cat Heaven)
+(Reenactment of what Kendra was sure was happening in Cat Heaven)

 <div style="width:100%;height:0;padding-bottom:92%;position:relative;"><iframe src="https://giphy.com/embed/905GG7MjDw61q" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/working-cat-funny-905GG7MjDw61q">via GIPHY</a></p>